Boeing 767: 767-200

 The 767-200 is the shortest variant of the 767, at 159 ft.
 This 767 was involved in the Gimli Glider incident in 1983.

 The 767-200 was the original model and entered service with United Airlines in 1982.
 The type has been used primarily by mainline U.S. carriers for domestic routes between major hub centers such as Los Angeles to Washington.
 The 767-200 was the first aircraft to be used on transatlantic ETOPS flights, beginning with TWA on February 1, 1985, under 90-minute diversion rules.
 Deliveries for the variant totaled 128 aircraft.
-There were 52 examples of the model in commercial service as of July 2018, almost entirely as freighter conversions.
+There were 52 examples of the model in commercial service as of 2018, almost entirely as freighter conversions.
 The type's competitors included the Airbus A300 and A310.

 The 767-200 was produced until 1987 when production switched to the extended-range 767-200ER.
 Some early 767-200s were subsequently upgraded to extended-range specification.
 In 1998, Boeing began offering 767-200 conversions to 767-200SF (Special Freighter) specification for cargo use, and Israel Aerospace Industries has been licensed to perform cargo conversions since 2005.
 The conversion process entails the installation of a side cargo door, strengthened main deck floor, and added freight monitoring and safety equipment.
 The 767-200SF was positioned as a replacement for Douglas DC-8 freighters.